 - Reduce as many possible judgmental questions from your script.
 People don’t want to look silly, so avoid phrasing your questions in terms of capability or easiness.
 If you want to track ratings about these attributes, consider asking about them in a separate questionnaire, possibly after the thinking-aloud exercise.

-- As always, state before starting the test that you’re testing the platform and not the participant.
+- Before starting the test, you should state that you’re testing the platform and not the participant.

 Being aware of these biases makes us better researchers and workshop facilitators because we talk about our findings conservatively.
 It allows us to discuss the risks of jumping to conclusions too quickly, especially if you have participants who are skeptical of your methods.
 Demonstrate that you are aware of the pros and the cons of what you are doing.
 That is an ultimate sign of professionalism.